zowe/docs-site/docs/appendix/server-component-manifest.md

   * **`path`**

     This points to the directory where App Framework `pluginDefinition.json` file is located.
-If you use the `<RUNTIME_DIR>/bin/zowe-configure-component.sh` utility tool to configure this component for an instance, the script will automatically execute `<INSTANCE_DIR>/bin/install-app.sh` with this path.
+When Zowe is starting, the launch script will check this field and register the plug-in to Zowe App Framework Server.

 - **`gatewaySharedLibs`**: Array of objects.
 This section defines the API ML extension(s) attributes which will get installed and used by API ML.